jklim01/advent_of_code_2021/README.md

 2. In string literals, we can escape the newline in strings with `\`.
 Placing `r` before any string literal can make it a raw string literal too.

 3. I think this is another nice example of defining, combining and handling errors.

+# Day 14
+1. If `std::str::FromStr` cannot be implemented due to the need of lifetime annotations, `std::convert::TryFrom` or `std::convert::From` can be used instead.